Bogidon/prbot/readme.md

 # Zapier-GitHub-Slack "PRbot"

-- queries GitHub API for PRs maked with provided labels.
-- feeds output to Zapier to be sent to Slack as bot.
-- at Teespring we use it to make sure we don't lose PRs:
+Queries GitHub API for PRs maked with provided labels and feeds output to Zapier to be sent to Slack as bot.
+At Teespring we use it to make sure we don't lose PRs and to have a place for transient discussions via Slack threads (comments of lasting value are still put on GitHub):

 ![usage example](images/usage_example.png)